ACT Compass is a computer-adaptive college placement test that lets educators:

 Most institutions give Compass during orientation to incoming freshmen who have already applied and been admitted to the school.
 Some institutions may require you to take one or more of the Compass tests before enrolling in a particular program or course.
 Talk to your advisor, counselor, or Office of Student Services to determine the requirements and recommendations of your institution.

 System-wide maintenance periods are now scheduled as shown below.
-No Saturday night/Sunday testing or reporting with COMPASS will be possible during the following Saturday night/Sunday periods:
+These maintenance windows are applicable to both eCompass and Compass 5.0.
+No Saturday night/Sunday testing or reporting with ACT Compass will be possible during the following Saturday night/Sunday periods: